Five Best Founding Fathers

 John Adams (1735-1826)

-Adams was an attorney and farmer from the state of Virginia.
+Adams was an attorney and farmer from the state of Massachusetts.
 Originally, he did not want the Colonies to go to war with England.
 In fact, he defended the British troops responsible for the Boston Massacre.
 He was the first Vice President of the United States and the second President.
 He served only one term.
 Adams was not a very well-liked man.
 When he went to France to help influence the war, he was immediately at odds with Benjamin Franklin and other Founding Father, John Jay, who despised him.
 While Adams was a hard worker and up at dawn, he would often meet Franklin just going to bed from a night of socializing.
 However, the two of them worked great together, in tandem.
 He was pretty much hated by Jefferson, too, who didn’t care for his brand of politics.
 What Makes Him The Best: Adams is the person who pursued the Dutch to get the money for America to win the Revolutionary War.
 He is also the author of the peace treaty that ended hostilities with Britain and ended the war.
 In addition to this, he was a great judge of character, who first stated that George Washington should lead the Colonial Armies against the British.
 John Adams, while typically overlooked, was possibly the most influential of our Founding Fathers.
 He and Jefferson died on the same day: July 4th, 1826 – exactly 50 years following the signing of the Declaration of Independence.
 His last words were: “At least Jefferson lives.” – speaking of his old friend and political enemy who died just the hour before.

 Alexander Hamilton (1755-1804)